holochain/docs-pages/src/install-advanced.md

 Note that Nix will have to compile all the binaries from source, so it'll take a long time.
 You'll also have to enter this same command every time you want that specific version (although it won't have to recompile on next run).

-### Keeping everything local
+### Keeping everything local / working offline

-If you find yourself needing to switch versions often, a faster method is to clone the Holochain repository, check out the release you want, and enter the nix shell from there:
+If you find yourself needing to switch versions often, or you work offline a lot, you can clone the Holochain repository, check out the release you want, and enter the nix shell from there.
+Take note of the argument `--argstr flavor happDev`; that's what gives you the development tools.

 ```bash
 git clone git@github.com:holochain/holochain.git